-The LES Center supports the Piedmont College curriculum on multiple levels and across disciplines.
+The LES Center supports the Piedmont University curriculum on multiple levels and across disciplines.
 Current and future activities for faculty and students include:

 - Site visits for freshman orientation classes

 - Field trips or multiple-day excursions associated with on-campus classes

 - Workshops in creative writing, nature writing, photography, drawing, painting, etc.